Wine - The Theory of Winemaking

 Method 2, Pulp Fermentation - the grapes are crushed to a pulp, which is allowed to ferment for a few days before pressing out the now strongly fermenting juice.
 Most red wine is made this way.

 Juice fermentation is much easier to control and to understand.
 And as it produces wine that is ready for drinking sooner, it is the better choice for the beginner.
-So, we'll leave pulp fermentation for another hub.
+So, we'll leave pulp fermentation for another article and focus entirely on the juice method.

 Adjust the Must!